linode/docs/docs/tools-reference/tools/load-testing-with-siege.md

 		make
 		make install

-4. Generate a configuration file by running:
+7. Generate a configuration file by running:

 		siege.config

-5. Open the `.siegerc` file located in your home directory.
+8. Open the `.siegerc` file located in your home directory.

-6. It is suggested that you set the configuration for 25 concurrent users over a period of 1 minute, and set a location for your log file:
+9. It is suggested that you set the configuration for 25 concurrent users over a period of 1 minute, and set a location for your log file.
+Be sure to uncomment any commented settings by removing the pound sign (`#`):

 	{: .file-excerpt}
 	.siegerc